AllenInstitute/AllenSDK/allensdk/brain_observatory/extract_running_speed/README.md

 Output data
 -----------
-- Running speeds npy : for each frame, the average running speed on that frame
+- Running speeds h5 : Contains two tables.
+These are:
-- Timestamps npy : for each frame, the onset time of that frame (s, master clock)
+  - running_speed : rows are intervals.
+Columns list start and stop times, mean velocities, and the net rotations from which those velocities are calculated.
+Known artifacts are removed, but the data are otherwise unfiltered.
+  - raw_data : rows are samples.
+Columns list acquisition times, signal and supply voltages, and net rotations since the last timestamp.